8483/notes/topics/cybersecurity/cors.md

 It's used to provide extra security and to protect against DDoS attacks.

 CORS prevents one website domain from being able to request data from another website domain.
 Example: A phishing site called FooBar.com can't access your secure information from Megaglobalbank.com using malicious Javascript because CORS recognizes they are separate domains/origins.

+# How it works

+When a web page makes a request to a different domain (a cross-origin request), the browser sends an HTTP request with an Origin header.
+The server then responds with specific CORS headers to indicate whether the request is allowed.
+Here are the main headers involved:

+-   `Access-Control-Allow-Origin`: Specifies which origins are permitted to access the resource.
+-   `Access-Control-Allow-Methods`: Indicates the HTTP methods allowed for the resource.
+-   `Access-Control-Allow-Headers`: Lists the headers that can be used during the actual request.